Admissions Open

 3. Fundamentals of Soil Science

-4. Rural Sociology and Educational Psychology
+4. Rural Sociology & Educational Psychology

 5. Introduction to Agricultural Meteorology